 1. The purpose and character of the use, including whether such use is of commercial nature or is for nonprofit educational purposes

 3. The amount and substantiality of the portion used relative to the whole copyrighted work

 4. The effect of the use upon the potential market for, or value of, the copyrighted work

 "Donald Duck Meets Glenn Beck in Right Wing Radio Duck"

-See examples of YouTube’s fair use protection
+Examples of videos in YouTube’s fair use protection initiative

-- The Center for Media and Social Impact’s “Code of Best Practices in Fair Use for Online Video”
+- Center for Media and Social Impact’s “Code of Best Practices in Fair Use for Online Video”

-- The US Copyright Office’s fair use index
+- US Copyright Office’s fair use index